microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/wires.md

 For each of the buttons,

 - [ ] connect the JST button connector cable.
-Those are the cables that came with your Arcade game kit and end with a white square plastic connector (named JST connector)
+Those are the cables that came with your Arcade game kit and end with a white square plastic connector (named JST connector).

 ![An arcade button with a JST cable](/static/hardware/raspberry-pi/cardboard-control-panel/button.jpg)